Movement-First Combat

 Each run spans multiple acts, cycling through Regular Stages, Ritual Sieges, and Boss encounters in procedurally assembled worlds.
 Biomes shift, enemy mixes change, minibosses and giants vary — and the act pattern repeats with escalating stakes before the Endless finale.

-Chase stronger weapons, stack passive items, buy active abilities, and survive long enough for your build to turn from controlled into absurd.
+Chase stronger weapons, stack passive items, earn and upgrade active abilities through Giant Remnant trials, and survive long enough for your build to turn from controlled into absurd.
+At level 10, auto-fire weapons become clickable ultimates with cooldowns — turning your weapon bar into a set of clutch decisions.
 Then do it all differently next run.

 "Every stage should make you feel measurably stronger — until the screen becomes a fireworks show of projectiles, telegraphs, and barely-contained chaos."